andhoiras/VCF-Liftover/README.md

 Python script that creates shell scripts for parallel computing.
 The shell scripts merge VCF files from merge_file.txt and subsequently lifts them from one human genome (hg) build to another hg build e.g. hg38 to hg19.

-Folders and paths have to be inputted by the user.
+Folders and paths have to be inputted in the python script by the user.

 During the shell script run multiple temp files will be written.